MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_policyprofile.md

 * **authDelegate**: Authentication callback that will be invoked

 MIP will not cache or do anything else with the value returned by the auth delegate.
 This function is recommended for applications that aren't "logged in" until after MIP requests an auth token.
-It allows an application to fetch a token before MIP actually requires one.equires one.
+It allows an application to fetch a token before MIP actually requires one.